doodboard/tutorial/README.md

 ![LED3](https://github.com/doodboard/tutorial/blob/main/img/LED_3.jpg)

 The finished solder joints should look like the photo above.
-You are aming for the nice slope of solder, not a blob.
+You are aiming for the nice slope of solder, not a blob.
-Please make sure you only make contact wiht the iron for 2-3 seconds at a time.
+Please make sure you only make contact with the iron for 2-3 seconds at a time.
 Longer exposure to heat can burn out the LED.

 <br/>
 <br/>